Project Accelerate

 Project Accelerate extends the Girls Inc. Experience through early adulthood.

-Additionally, Girls Inc. is creating change in the workplace through the Project Accelerate Leadership Council, a group of corporate and social impact leaders led by President and CEO Stephanie Hull.
+Girls Inc. is also creating change in the workplace through the Project Accelerate Leadership Council, a group of corporate and social impact leaders led by President and CEO Stephanie Hull.
 The Council collaborates to remove barriers to women’s advancement and create welcoming professional environments in which women of color will assume leadership roles.
 Current Council members represent the American Red Cross, Bank of America, Capital One, Cox Enterprises, Cummins, Deloitte, and JPMorgan Chase.

 Project Accelerate is currently being implemented at 26 Girls Inc. Affiliates within the Network.
 By 2025, Project Accelerate will scale to 30 Girls Inc. Affiliates and by 2030, the project will have directly served 5,400 young women, with approximately 1,000 having entered the workforce, and the remainder advancing toward college graduation.